 That being said, you shouldn’t base your funding strategy on these options because you can never be sure of winning the competitions.
 It’s more about promoting your startup with a win.

 Startups with a scalable business model can look for venture capitalists.
 An initial overview of the Munich investor network is available on our map and in this list.
 Venture capital firms support young companies not only with financing, but also provide essential industry-based expertise and act as a figurehead for startups.
 They often take a large percentage of company shares in exchange, which they will want to sell off later to make as much profit as possible.

 - Young hightech companies can also hope for financing from the government funded High-Tech-Gründerfonds (HTGF).
 HTGF is Germany’s leading early-stage investor and supports startups with venture capital.

 - Startups in the fields of industrial technologies, enterprise software/SaaS or mobility can apply for financing from Unternehmertum Venture Capital Partners (UVC Partners).
 This early-stage capital venture firm concentrates on European tech startups with high-growth B2B business models.
 The investment amounts for each round of financing range from 500,000 to 3 million euros and up to a total of up to 12 million euros per startup.

 - Bayern Kapital also supports hightech startups with venture capital from the seed stage to the growth stage.
 Depending on which stage the startup is currently in, Bayern Kapital provides large sums of money.

 Further information and programs are available from the Munich Network – Network for Entrepreneurship & Innovation and the Bundesverband Deutscher Kapitalbeteiligungsgesellschaften (BVK).
-For social entrepreneurs in particular, Munich’s Department of Labor and Economic Development provides this overview.

 4. Startup financing from the crowd